 You can find out more details in our guide to property surveys.

 Once you have moved in to your home and celebrated, you will need to ensure that the relevant organisations have your up to date contact information, for example the local authority, utilities, bank, DVLA etc. We would always recommend that you consider the legal implications of property ownership and put in place documents that can protect you and your future, including a Will, Lasting Power of Attorney and a Declaration of Trust.

-To let us share in your experience of buying your first home and letting our experienced and professional team support you through the coming months, contact us today or you can receive an estimate using our Conveyancing Calculator.
+To let us share in your experience of buying your first property and letting our experienced and professional team support you through the coming months, get in touch today with a member of the team from our offices in Andover, Romsey, Salisbury or Witney.
+Contact us by calling your local office, using our Contact Form or emailing moc.n1709424927ellub1709424927rekra1709424927p@ofn1709424927i1709424927 or to receive an estimate you can use our Conveyancing Calculator.